 There are a number of steps organisations need to follow in order to move from the process of Agile to fostering a truly Agile culture in which leaders transition from the command and control mindset, writes Jerome Parisse-Brassens

 After ten years of implementation of Agile by organisations around the world, I’m only seeing mitigated success.
 Agile takes its roots in the 2001 Agile Manifesto, when software development adopted the idea of “Agile” in an effort to make software development more efficient and purpose driven.
-The more cynical of us might say that Agile is just another consulting fad, destined to rise and fade as have BPR, Lean, and Six-Sigma.
+The more cynical of us might say that it is just another consulting fad, destined to rise and fade as have BPR, Lean, and Six-Sigma.
 The more optimist among us will say that Agile has helped to bring awareness of the need to do things differently, and to think differently, to the business community.

 What is the difference between Agile and agile?
 Implementing Agile involves following a set of specified methodologies, daily routines and practices.
 Agile is a process, something that you do.
-Implementing agile involves borrowing certain practices and concepts from Agile, shifting the patterns of behaviour in your organisation – agile is a way working and being.
+Implementing agile involves borrowing certain practices and concepts from Agile, shifting the patterns of behaviour in your organisation – a way of working and being.

 Many organisations, especially the larger, more global ones have become increasingly complex and bureaucratic on the basis of more control, regulation, and a need to protect oneself in a tough environment.
 Who hasn’t been asked to produce a 50-slide pack, just in case?
 The need for consensus is slowing down decision-making, with perfectionism often the icing on the cake.